Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Sufficient conditions for conditional independence testing

 \section{Sufficient conditions for conditional independence testing}

-Having the topological sufficient conditions for testability from Section \ref{sec:characterisations} and the sufficient conditions for conditional independence to be weakly closed from Section \ref{sec:ci_closed} at our disposal, we can relatively easily prove the existence of conditional independence tests under various settings.
+Having the topological sufficient conditions for testability from Section \ref{sec:characterisations} and the sufficient conditions for conditional independence to be weakly closed from Section \ref{sec:ci_closed} at our disposal, we can relatively easily prove the existence of consistent conditional independence FP-tests, in various settings.